Alex1304/botrino/website/docs/getting-started.md

 * JDK 11 or above.
 You can download the OpenJDK [here](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot)
 * Apache Maven 3, preferably the latest version available [here](https://maven.apache.org/download.cgi).

 This documentation assumes you have decent knowledge of the Java programming language.
-Being familiar with Discord4J and reactive programming is recommended, but not required.
+Being familiar with Discord4J and reactive programming is not required, although recommended.
 The [Discord4J documentation](https://wiki.discord4j.com) provides great guides to get started with [reactive programming](https://wiki.discord4j.com/en/latest/Reactive-(Reactor)-Tutorial/) and [advanced Java features](https://wiki.discord4j.com/en/latest/Lambda-Tutorial/).

 ## From the Maven archetype